 Turns out the struggles, challenges and setbacks are a necessary part of life.
-They stimulate continued growth and personal evolution.
+They can even stimulate continued growth and personal evolution.

-Life is much more balanced than it used to be.
-Today my talk and my walk match.
+I continue to be a work in progress but life is much more balanced than it used to be.

 I know now that it’s by facing and talking about our darker truths that we overcome them and spend more time in our light.